 Weston’s became the largest biscuit manufacturer in the British Empire and introduced the Wagon Wheel and Jammie Dodgers.

-George Weston was a London-born Methodist who emigrated to Canada.
-He established a bakery business in Toronto, where he was assisted by his son, Willard Garfield Weston (born 1898).
+Canadian businessman George Weston (1864 – 1924) established a bakery business in Toronto in the late nineteenth century.
+Latterly he was assisted by his son, Willard Garfield Weston (1898 – 1978).

 After the war, W G Weston persuaded his father to import machinery to manufacture English-style biscuits.
 Following this $1 million investment, the business began to flourish.
-W G Weston assumed full control in 1924, following the death of his father.
+Following the death of his father in 1924, W G Weston assumed full control of the business.

 Weston commissioned a report on the British biscuit industry in 1929, with an eye to making his first acquisition overseas.
 The report determined that, with 120 manufacturers, the British market was saturated, and ought to be avoided.
-Weston disagreed, and saw an industry that was ripe for consolidation.
+Weston disagreed with the finding, instead identifying an industry that was ripe for consolidation.

 With the financial backing of a Wall Street trader, Weston acquired Mitchell & Muil, a small Aberdeen biscuit manufacturer, in 1929.
 He immediately closed the loss-making company’s antiquated factory, and relocated production to a new site at Edinburgh.
-Weston then used Canadian production and sales techniques to undercut his competitors.
+Weston utilised fully-automated production to reduce costs, and introduced Canadian sales techniques to undercut his competitors.

 Weston Foods was acquired by Allied Bakeries, also controlled by the Weston family, in 1939.

-Weston Biscuits claimed to be the largest biscuit manufacturer in the British Empire in 1943.
+Weston Biscuits claimed to be the largest biscuit manufacturer in the British Empire by 1943.

 Garry Weston (1927 – 2002), the son of W G Weston, invented the Wagon Wheel biscuit in 1948.

-In the 1960s the Jammie Dodger, a shortbread biscuit with a jam filling, was introduced.
+The Jammie Dodger, a shortbread biscuit with a jam filling, was introduced from the 1960s.

 Garry Weston assumed control of the business in 1967.

-In 1981 Burton’s was the third largest biscuit manufacturer in Britain with a 12 percent market share.
+Weston Biscuits had assumed the name of Burton’s Biscuits by 1981.
+It was the third largest biscuit manufacturer in Britain with a twelve percent market share.
 Burton’s had a workforce of 3,530 by 1982.

 The Slough factory was closed in 1982 with the loss of 440 jobs.
 It was too small to be suitable for modernisation.

-By 1994 Wagon Wheels were among the most popular biscuits imported into Russia.
+Wagon Wheels were among the most popular biscuits imported into Russia by 1994.

-Associated British Foods (controlled by the Weston family) sold their British biscuit operations (now called Burton’s Foods) to Hicks Muse Tate & Furst in 2000 for £130 million.
+Associated British Foods (controlled by the Weston family) sold their British biscuit operations (now called Burton’s Foods) to Hicks Muse Tate & Furst for £130 million in 2000.
 The company had sales of £171 million and 2,500 employees.
 Hicks Muse already owned Cadbury biscuit brands and Maryland Cookies, and the merged entity controlled 20 percent of the British biscuit market.

-In 2003 the Burton’s Foods board of directors was ousted by its new owners.
+The Burton’s Foods board of directors was ousted by its new owners in 2003.

-In 2013 Burton’s Biscuits, with over 2,200 employees, was sold to the Ontario Teachers’ Pension Plan for £350 million.
-There were manufacturing plants at Llantarnam, Wales, Edinburgh and Blackpool, and a chocolate refinery in Moreton, Merseyside.
+Burton’s Biscuits, with over 2,200 employees, was sold to the Ontario Teachers’ Pension Plan for £350 million in 2013.
+There were manufacturing plants at Llantarnam in Wales, Edinburgh and Blackpool, and a chocolate refinery at Moreton, Merseyside.